 By Roger K. Hill, ASA, and John K. McGill, JD, CPA

-Roger Hill provides transition planning for practice sales, partnerships (buy-in/buy-out), practice mergers, associateships/compensation analysis, and financial forecasting (pro forma) through Roger K. Hill & Company, a member of McGill & Hill Group, LLC.
-John McGill provides tax and business planning exclusively for the dental profession, and publishes The McGill Advisory newsletter through John K. McGill & Company, Inc., a member of McGill & Hill Group, LLC.
+Roger Hill provides transition planning for practice sales, partnerships (buy-in/buy-out), practice mergers, associateships/compensation analysis, and financial forecasting (proforma) through Roger K. Hill & Company, a member of the McGill & Hill Group, LLC.
+John McGill provides tax and business planning exclusively for the dental profession, and publishes The McGill Advisory newsletter through John K. McGill & Company, Inc., a member of the McGill & Hill Group, LLC.
 For more information, visit www.mcgillhillgroup.com.

 Past DE Issues